-Do your students struggle with the CER model (claims, evidence, and reasoning) in science class?
-Are you looking for an easy way to introduce claims, evidence, and reasoning so that your students can relate?
+Do your students struggle with the CER model (claim, evidence, and reasoning) in science class?
+Are you looking for an easy way to introduce claim, evidence, and reasoning so that your students can relate?
 These tips and tricks will guide you on the path to teaching CER like a pro!

 What is Claim, Evidence, and Reasoning?

-The claims, evidence, and reasoning model is a method for teaching students to think and write scientifically.
+The claim, evidence, and reasoning model is a method for teaching students to think and write scientifically.
 Students are encouraged to not just give a one-word response, but to make a claim, justify their answer with data, and connect the data with scientific reasoning.

 Claim, evidence, and reasoning is a great strategy to use to respond to information from text or videos.
 I also LOVE to incorporate CER into my science labs as a conclusion.
 It is a great way for students to relate their hypothesis, lab data, and make the connection to the science concept we are studying.